surma/surma.dev/content/things/portrait-mode.md

 c = A
 $$

 I found this _fascinating_.
 In the extreme case, the focal length actually has _no_ influence over the size of the bokeh circles.
-Aperture and aperture alone dictates how big the circle on the sensor is.
+Lens size alone dictates how big the circle on the sensor is.

-### Realistic scenario for bokeh size
+### Comparable scenario

-While focal length doesn’t matter in that extreme case, it _does_ matter for realistic scenarios.
+While focal length doesn’t matter in that extreme case, maybe it does matter for... realistic scenarios?
 After all, we were trying to figure out why two cameras take different photos _given the same scenario_.
-That is, the  distance to the subject (focal plane) as well as the angle of view are equivalent, while sensor size, focal length and lens diameter are different.
+That is, we have the same scene with the exact same field of view and same focal plane, while sensor size, position, focal length and lens diameter can change.

 <figure>